-For control locations, refer to illustration on page 38
+For control locations, refer to illustrations on pages 39 and 40.

 Priming and Checking the System

 The oil supply line to the heater must be full of oil and free of air for proper heater operation.

 NOTE: Priming the oil line could take up to 30 minutes depending on the length of the line.